 Exercise and physical activity can help RLS, but it can also aggravate it.
 Most patients find moderate exercise helpful, but too much can make symptoms worse.
 Working out late in the evening may also be unhelpful.

 When other therapies have not worked, medications may help.
-The drug, or drugs, prescribed will depend on the individual.
+The medication will depend on the individual but might include:

 Parkinson's disease and Epilepsy drugs are sometimes used for RLS as they can reduce involuntary movements.